 Zoe and Grant’s Preston Court wedding is like a breath of fresh air.
 The pair pretty much shared all of the wedding planning and today’s write up comes from Grant, which is a rare occurrence on these pages.
 A wedding day is about two people after all, so try to make it reflect both of you!
 Share the workload!

 A girl after our own hearts, Zoe changed from her heels into a pair of personalised trainers for the reception.
 Still looking gorgeous though – for a self confessed tomboy she looks pretty incredible in her dress!
-Images come from Epic Love Story, who you’ll find in our recommended supplier directory – The Love Lust List.
+Images come from Epic Love Story, who you’ll find in our recommended supplier directory – The List.

 I’ve been looking forward to blogging Becky & James’ big day for a while for lots of reasons – there are cardboard cat cutouts (!) an animal print wedding cake, it’s at Preston Court (epic wedding venue) AND Becky is wearing a gorgeous polka dot gown by one of our favourite designers, Katya Katya Shehurina.
 Then there’s the coral Bridesmaids dresses, the colourful lanterns adorning the ceiling of their dining room, the carousel and Groom James’ dapper outfit!
-Honestly, every image by Miki Photography seems to have captured another fabulous detail.
+Honestly, every image by Miki Studios seems to have captured another fabulous detail.

 The whole day is full of fun and frolics and it looks like everyone had a lovely time.
 The couple held a BBQ the following day too, which is a great way to spend some more time with family and friends in a less formal way.
 Plus, as every Bride will tell you, the day flies past and you never get to spend as much time with people as you’d like.
 If only wedding days had extra hours…